 The members surgery offers an opportunity for in-depth discussion around any CSE & Human Trafficking issues/concerns/cases/challenges that you may be facing.

-Appointments to be made for 1-2 hours for a 1:1/Skype/FaceTime/Conference Telephone consultation with the Specialist Team – this has proved extremely helpful to our network.
+Appointments to be made to meet with the CSE Response Unit team for 1-2 hours for a 1:1/Skype/FaceTime/Conference Telephone consultation with the Specialist Team – this has proved extremely helpful to our network.

 Contact firstname.lastname@example.org to book a slot

 Marie Collins Foundation 5th International Conference

 5th International Conference, From Discovery to Recovery,

 In addition to those listed on the attached flyer and continuing the truly international flavour, Marie Collins are very pleased to have New York-based Dr Howard Taylor, Executive Director of Global Partnership to End Violence Against Children, confirmed as a speaker on Day 1.

 Among the workshop presenters on Day 2 will be male sexual abuse specialist Phil Mitchell, who will share his personal story of sexual exploitation and rape.
 Phil will identify the barriers for boys and men in disclosing abuse and explore how professionals can address these barriers to support victims in order that they are not only protected but also feel safe and free to speak out.

 Introduction to Working with Unaccompanied Asylum Seeking Children – Derby